MaXFalstein/GitHub-Improvements/README.md

 GitHub has complete access to the source files and the suggestion pages.

-I am happy for them to use any and all files.
+I am happy for GitHub to use any and all files.

 I would like to be sourced, [GitHub](https://github.com/MaXwellFalstein) account and [Twitter](https://twitter.com/MaX_MSD) account would be nice.
 Thank you :D